jj-studio/Backbone-JJRelational/README.md

 <a name="saving-and-fetching-data" />
 ## Sync - saving and fetching data

+### Saving

 Backbone.JJRelational handles everything for you automatically.
 Nevertheless, this section should explain some of the concepts and possibilities you have when fetching from/persisting to the server.
 When calling __save__ on a model, the `includeInJSON` property you defined for the relation is used to generate the JSON which gets persisted to the server.
-Going further, it is checked for you if a related model is new: If yes, the related model __gets saved before_!
+Going further, it is checked for you if a related model is new: If yes, the related model __gets saved before__!
 Confused?
 This example should make your head spin even more:

 ```javascript
 // We pretend our relational setup is the same as in the setup example.